-More than 50% of U.S. companies plan to increase their digital transformation spending over the next year.
-As systems continue to advance, future-focused business leaders are looking for new ways to stay ahead of the competition.
+As technology continues to advance, future-focused business leaders are looking for new ways to stay ahead of the competition.
 Many are investing in cutting-edge technology that makes their business more relevant to today’s customer and more flexible in the face of market shifts.

-Today, we’re sharing the top digital transformation trends that executives are eyeing as we round out 2020 and prepare for a new year of possibilities.
+Today, we’re sharing the top digital transformation trends that executives are eyeing in 2022.

 What is Digital Transformation?